openhybrid/documentation/10_For_Developers/01_Hardware_Interfaces.md

 ## What is a HybridObject?
 A HybridObject is a physical object which is augmented by a virtual object.
 It consists of so called **IOPoints** which can send and receive data.
 IOPoints can be interconnected so that one IOPoint's output can be used as input for a connected IOPoint.
 Additionally a HybridObject has a web based user interface.
-To learn more about creating your own user interface click [here](!For_Developers/Developer_WebUI)
+To learn more about creating your own user interface click [here](!For_Developers/Developer_WebUI).
+To learn more about the general concept of OpenHybrid click [here](!Open_Hybrid).

 ## What is a hardware interface?